 It’s not a joke when they say that kids grow like weeds.
 And all those items that you’ve purchased for your precious little one (think cribs, strollers, and car seats) can become unusable in just a matter of months.
 While you

 could donate clothing or other used baby items, there’s nothing wrong with making some cold hard cash.
-That’s when you need to turn to your trusty phone to apps to sell your baby gear.
+That’s when you need to turn to your trusty phone or tablet for the best apps to sell baby stuff.

 You might be surprised to learn how much of your used baby items are potentially profitable.
 I tend to donate more products than I sell, but each and every time I’ve sold something, I thought, “Wow,

 really?”
 One time, I stripped my kid’s car seat and sold the liner (because my four year-old is a girl and I don’t know if her baby brother was thrilled about being toted around in a car seat covered in peonies).
 I figured it would never sell, and boom — I had a bidding war on my hands for something that I was either going to donate or toss in the trash.

 That’s why you should get acquainted with these apps to help you sell